nitishdsharma/CIRCLECI_TASK/README.md

 ## Jobs performed
 1. Creating a Docker image
 2. Pushing it to the Docker Hub (Registry).
-3. Running a Kubernetes deployment script which call the Docker image.
+3. Running a Kubernetes deployment script which calls the Docker image.

 ## Requirements and Dependencies
 1. CircleCI 2.1